About Shari Jonas

 Several years later, I was dating a man, who I fell in love with and became pregnant with my 2nd child.
 Although I had no desire to get remarried, I stayed with him and gave birth to my beautiful, soulful daughter.
 Over time, he and I did get married and it lasted 15 years but it wasn't without issues.
 I stayed in it, made the best of it and when my daughter was old enough, I left that marriage too.
 But again, my focus during those years wasn't on me.
 I was tough.
 I worked a lot.
 I focused my energy on raising my son and my daughter.
 They were all I cared about during those years.
 And I believe that is why I pride myself on my parenting style.
 I knew that my kids were going to be confident, happy, and well rounded.
 I love them with every fibre of my being and today I am so proud of the young adults that they've become.
 It was worth everything I went through.

-I share a lot of my parenting stories on social media, not for money or recognition.
-But because I worry about kids today.
+I share a lot of my parenting stories on social media, because I worry about kids today.
 I worry that they are more fragile, more susceptible, more anxious, depressed, coddled and lost than any other generation before them.
 I say worry, but it's more of a deep concern for their mental well being and their future.
 I'm from a very hardy, self taught, left to our own devices generation.
 We didn't have parents that micro-managed, over stimulated, helicoptered or bulldozered our lives.
 We didn't use words like anxiety nor were we medicated for just being kids.
 The world has changed and parents have lost their way.
 Tough parenting is tabooed, gentle parenting has gone too far.
 What is going to happen with them?
 I wonder about it a lot.

-During the pandemic, when we were all stuck at home, I became laser focused on figuring out how I can help.
+During that "time" (I prefer to not mention it) when we were all stuck at home, I became laser focused on figuring out how I can help.
 I had been furloughed from my job and had time on my hands to get back into writing and started doing videos.
 Over a period of several weeks, I painted a wall in my home with inspirational quotes, quite similar to a vision board that I would do annually.
 But this time, it was a vision wall and once it was done, I wondered who I could share this with, who would benefit from it the most?
 And it dawned on me.
 If parents could teach these simple phrases to their children, this could help them to build their self confidence and develop an internal voice that would guide them through life.
 "My Roots and My Wings: The 24 Most Empowering Life Lessons for Children Ages 3-9," was written, illustrated and published.
 It was my way of helping parents to help their children to thrive in this crazy world.
 Even though I taught these beliefs to my children, I knew there wasn't (and isn't) a book like this for kids today.
 If there was ever a manual as to how to help children feel more confident, maybe this could be it.
 If I could give it away for free, I would.
 That's how much I love it and that's how strongly I feel about giving parents the tools to empower their kids.